niels-slotboom/notes/Submanifolds.typ

 $
   g = dx otimes dx + dy otimes dy,
 $
-the Christoffel symbols of the Levi-Civita connection vanish in cartesian coordinates.
+the Christoffel symbols of the Levi-Civita connection vanish in Cartesian coordinates.
 This means that the covariant derivatives of coordinate basis vectors vanish,
 $
   nabla_mu diff_nu = 0.
 $<basisParallel>